 FIRST SEMESTER

 Module code Module description Credits

 IOPP613 Organisational Psychology, Development and Change 16

 IOPP615 Career Psychology 8

 IOPP616 Psychological Wellbeing 8

 HRMA614 Research Methodology and Data Management 16

 HRMA615 HR Corporate Governance 8

 First semester credits total 56

 SECOND SEMESTER

 HRMA622 Human Capacity Building 8

 HRMA623 Human Resources Management Strategies 16

 LARM623 Applied Labour Relations 16

 LARM624 Collective Bargaining & Negotiations 16

 Second semester credits total 56

 YEAR MODULE

 HRMA671 Research Project 30

-Total credits for the curriculum 142 142
+Total credits for the curriculum 142

-EMS.8.23 BACHELOR OF COMMERCE HONOURS IN LABOUR RELATIONS MANAGEMENT a) The student must have completed LARM111 (or LARM112), LARM211 (or LARM212), LARM221, LARM311, LARM311 and LARM322.
-A minimum of 60% must have been obtained for LARM311, LARM321 and LARM322.
-The student must have obtained at least 60% for IOPS 311 and IOPS321.
+EMS.9.23 BACHELOR OF COMMERCE HONOURS IN LABOUR RELATIONS MANAGEMENT a) The student must have completed LARM111 (or LARM112), LARM211 (or LARM212), LARM221, LARM311, LARM311, LARM311, LARM311, LARM311, LARM311 and IOPS321 (or PSYC312).
+A minimum of 60% must have been obtained for IOPS311, IOPS321 (or PSYC312), LARM311, LARM321 and LARM322.
+A combined average of 60% is needed for the modules mentioned above.
 The IOPS321 module is needed to continue with LARM617 and LARM671.
-Statistics, STTN111 and STTN124, must also be completed.
+Statistics, STTN111, must also be completed.
 Students may apply for recognition of similar modules as those mentioned in this paragraph.
-Only a certain number of students can be accommodated annually; therefore, all prospective BCom.
+Students pursuing a master's degree must ensure that they also enrol for STTN124.
+Only a certain number of students can be accommodated; therefore, all prospective BComHons and BAHons applicants are subjected to a selection process.

-Admission requirements for students whom completed their undergraduate degrees at the North-West University:
+Admission requirements for students who completed their undergraduate degrees at the North-West University:

-Admission requirements of learners whom completed their undergraduate studies at other schools or faculties of the NWU or other accredited universities:
+Admission requirements of learners who completed their undergraduate studies at other schools or faculties of the NWU or other accredited universities:

 - b) Students from other schools or faculties of the NWU as well as students from other recognised universities will have to apply for recognition of prior learning (RPL).
 Outcomes of the completed modules in the applicant's completed degree will be compared to those presented in this qualification.
-Credit will be given for modules that are similar to those mentioned in (a) above.
-Students applying for RPL must provide the relevant school or department with a certified copy of his/her study record as well as the outcomes covered in his/her completed degree. - c) The admission requirements as mentioned above is also applicable here.
+Credit will be given for modules that are similar to those mentioned above.
+Students applying for RPL must provide the relevant school or department with a certified copy of his/her study record as well as the outcomes covered in his/her completed degree. - c) The admission requirements as mentioned above are also applicable here.
 The applicant must also have completed his/her undergraduate qualification.